open-amt-cloud-toolkit/docs/docs/General/loginToRPS.md

 ## Log In

 1. Open any modern web browser and navigate to the following link.
-Because the MPS Server is using self-signed certificates in developer mode, we must proceed past the warning screen for the Sample Web UI to connect.

     ```
     https://<Development-IP-Address>
     ```

-2. A warning screen will prompt.
-Click **Advanced** and then **Proceed** to continue to connect to the MPS webserver.
+    !!! important "Important - URL of Sample Web UI" You **must use** the development system's IP address in the URL. **Localhost or 127.0.0.1 will NOT work**.
+[Read more about Kong API Gateway to find out why](https://konghq.com/kong/){target=_blank}.
+The development system's IP address is where the Docker containers are running.

-    !!! example
+2. A warning screen will prompt because the MPS Server is using self-signed certificates for testing.
+Click **Advanced** and then **Proceed** to continue to connect to the Sample Web UI.

-        [![MPS Warning](../assets/images/selfSignedConnect.png)](../assets/images/selfSignedConnect.png)
+    !!! example "Example - Chrome* Browser Warning Screen" [![MPS Warning](../assets/images/selfSignedConnect.png)](../assets/images/selfSignedConnect.png)